 Zoom

-• recordings stored outside the EU
+• Recordings stored outside the EU

-• can be viewed in the cloud service
+• Can be viewed in the cloud service

-• can be shared in the cloud
+• Can be shared in the cloud

 Subtitles and captions